samueleksmo/DAT255-Lag1/README.md

 npm install --save express
 npm install -g nodemon

-2. The second step is to set up the database.
+2.The second step is to set up the database.
 In this application MongoDB is used.
 Download the correct version of MongoDB for your operating system from the Community Server from the following link: https://www.mongodb.com/download-center?jmp=nav
 Start the database by navigating into the "bin" folder in your downloaded MongoDB and run the command mongod